-Cloud computing and storage may be considered new technology; but, lots of concerns have risen in the past few years.
-Before entrusting your business’ data to the Cloud, you may want to know whether or not your precious information is going to be stored securely.
+Cloud computing and storage may be considered a relatively new to some and lots of concerns have risen in the past few years.
+Before entrusting your business’ data to the Cloud, you may want to probe further if your precious information will be securely stored.

-But, is the Cloud really safe?
+The million-dollar question is: Is Cloud really safe?
 The answer is yes.
-Despite what hackers and competing companies say to undermine your view of the Cloud, Cloud storage is still one of the safest ways to store your data today.
+Despite what hackers and competing companies say to undermine your views of the Cloud, Cloud storage is still one of the safest ways to store your data today.

 Here are some good reasons why the Cloud is a safe option: